sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

 Simple log facade for Java(slf4j) defines logger interface for log libraries like java logging, log4j and logback.
 Check its [manual](https://www.slf4j.org/manual.html) for details.
 Note to introduce dependency in maven, don't directly use slf4j API (but use their adapted packages with log implementation).

 Logback is the next generation of log4j.
 Use `log.debug("foo {}", bar);` to avoid concat string if logger level is higher than DEBUG.
 Also check Mapped Diagnostic Context [MDC](https://logback.qos.ch/manual/mdc.html) for the support of multi-thread, remote client request (e.g. servlet filter) and microservice.

+Another [article](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) about log-central system from the author of kafka

 # js dependency
 Check current dependency with `npm ls --depth=0`